ELIXIR-IIB-training/website/_posts/2017-09-27-train-the-trainer-salerno.md

 ### [Application form](https://goo.gl/forms/EJEoqXobj0MYflv22)
 **We will accept a maximum of 15 participants.** Priority will be given to candidates from ELIXIR nodes.
 Notifications of acceptance will be sent shortly after the application, which will remain open until we reach 15 participants.

+### Target Audience
+Whoever is interested in becoming a teacher or a better one.
+If you have questions like:
+* How learning works?
+* How can I use learning principles to improve my teaching?
+* How can I make my teaching more engaging and effective?
+* How should I adjust my teaching to different types of learners?
+* How can I help slow learners?
+* How can I assess whether my students are actually understanding my lessons?
+Are they actually learning?
+* What is the best balance between theory and practice?
+* How can I best assess whether learning has occurred?
+* What works in a classroom and what doesn't?
+* Etc.
+This course may be very helpful to you.

 ### Learning Objectives: